-- Lips - the lips form a seal at the breast and bottle.
+Lips - the lips form a seal at the breast and bottle.

-- Tongue - movement of the tongue during bottle feeding is piston-like compared to wave-like during breastfeeding.
+Tongue - the movement of the tongue during bottle feeding is piston-like compared to wave-like during breastfeeding.
 (1)

 Milk removal - bottle feeding is achieved from suction and compression.
-Breastfeeding is achieved by the baby creating positive pressure, pressing the breast tissue to the roof of the mouth to compress the milk sinuses and then creating negative pressure for milk to be removed out of the nipple.
+Breastfeeding is achieved by the baby creating positive pressure, pressing the breast tissue to the roof of the mouth to compress the milk sinuses, and then creating negative pressure for milk to be removed out of the nipple.

 Breastfeeding flow rate

 When babies breastfeed, they latch deeply and use suction to draw the nipple in and back towards where the hard and soft palate meet.
 Using their tongue, they begin nursing, getting a few drops of milk.
 The beginning of sucking releases the hormone oxytocin in the parent, which sends a message to release milk, and she experiences the milk ejection reflex or milk let-down.
 The baby’s suck pattern changes as they get a larger bolus of milk from each suck.
 They will need to swallow more during this time.
 As milk flow slows down again, they suck a few times to create a bolus of milk before swallowing, giving them more time to breathe while they continue nursing.